-Actual positive impact on health & safety of employees/users in own operations and in areas under Noval Property's control, through the adoption of emergency measures that support effective crisis management.
+Actual positive impact on occupational health and safety of employees/users in own operations and in areas under Noval Property's control, through the adoption of emergency measures that support effective crisis management.

-- Actual positive impact on social inclusion of elderly or those with disabilities tenants/users of leased building assets, through the provision of dedicated amenities like special parking areas, separate restrooms, elevators, and escalators in leased areas. - Actual positive impact on health & safety of building tenants/ users, through proper management of asbestos from demolition & renovation activities in old constructed buildings.
+- Actual positive impact on social inclusion of elderly or those with disabilities tenants/users of leased building assets, through the provision of dedicated amenities like special parking areas, separate restrooms, elevators, and escalators in leased areas - Actual positive impact on health and safety of building tenants/ users, through proper management of asbestos from demolition and renovation activities in old constructed buildings.